openworldza/hpr-docs/docs/user-guide.md

 - **Search by name** — type part of a dog's name in the search box
   - Searches both registered name and display name (which includes qualification prefixes)
-  - Also searches by chip ID and registration number
+  - Also searches by chip ID and registration numbers
 - **Filter by breed** — select from the breed dropdown
 - **Filter by sex** — select Male or Female